csc301-winter-2020/team-project-3-matron/deliverable-2/README.md

  * We are working on integrating a continuous integration service to automatically run tests, like Travis CI or GitHub actions.
 Once this is complete, we'll require tests to pass before being able to merge to develop or master.

  ## Licenses

- Keep this section as brief as possible.
-You may read this [Github article](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository) for a start.

- * What type of license will you apply to your codebase?
- * What affect does it have on the development and use of your codebase?
- * Why did you or your partner make this choice?

  We decided to use the MIT license because we felt it is the one of the best open source licenses available.
 Firstly, It does not require any derivative works to also use that license unlike GPL.
 Since we are building an addon for an existing service that may one day need to extend our code, this aspect is appealing to both us and the project partner.
 It also means other projects that want to build on our code can use it freely without having any licensing restrictions or paying any fees